gushakov/axon-zeebe/README.md

 ===

-Proof-of-concept integration of [Zeebe](https://docs.zeebe.io/introduction/quickstart.html) workflow engine from Camunda with Axon CQRS engine.
+Proof-of-concept integration of [Zeebe](https://docs.zeebe.io/introduction/quickstart.html) workflow engine from Camunda with [Axon](https://axoniq.io/) CQRS engine.

-Testing and running
+Running
 ---

 Standard Docker setup.
+Run `docker-compose up` and wait until the workflow is deployed.

+- http://localhost:8080/views/workflows should have the deployed workflow in the Zeebe's simple monitor
+- http://localhost:8081/swagger-ui.html should have Swagger API (work in progress...)

 Copyright disclaimer
 ---